CrystallizeAPI/dounut-svelte/README.md

 ## Deploying

 The simplest way to deploy is to use Vercel.
+Just connect your GitHub repo to Vercel and deployments are happening automatically on every push.

+## Further reading

+Check out the blogpost for a bit more details on the boilerplate.